enu-kuro/zku-week3/README.md

 It happens because attackers can see how different inputs affect the output before commiting.
 VDFs prevents attackers from affecting the output, because all inputs will be finalized before anyone can finish computing the VDFs.

-## [Bonus] How would two players pick a random and mutually exclusive subsets of a set?
-For instance, in a poker game, how would two players decide on a hand through the exchange of messages on a blockchain?

 # Question 4: InterRep

 ## 1. How does InterRep use Semaphore in their implementation?
 Explain why InterRep still needs a centralized server.